Lexogen-Tools/SIRVsuite/README.md

 You can install sirv-suite using gitlab repo for internal testing purposes.

 It is recommended to create a virtual python environment or conda environment with python version 3.6-3.8 first.
-Next, after env activation you can run:
+Next, after env activation you need to make sure, that all requirement libraries are installed.
+Then, you can simply run

 ```
 pip3 install git+http://my_token:sZtLBXmrwFFzmvLiyp-c@10.90.1.56:10080/Bioinfo/sirv-suite.git@SIRVsuite_v0.1